nilearn/nilearn/doc/data_analysis/decoding.rst

 We can visualize the result of our algorithm:

-- we first get the support vectors of the SVC and revert the feature selection mechanism
+- we first get the support vectors of the SVC and inverse the feature selection mechanism
 - we remove the mask
 - then we overlay our previously-computed, mean image with our support vectors

 .. figure:: ../auto_examples/images/plot_haxby_decoding_1.png
-   :target: auto_examples/plot_haxby_decoding.html
+   :target: ../auto_examples/plot_haxby_decoding.html
-   :align: center
+   :align: right
    :scale: 60

 .. literalinclude:: ../../plot_haxby_decoding.py